notrexxx/Re-former/README.md

 # Project: Forms and Helpers

-This project provides a understanding of the moethods used to create forms on rails
+This project provides a understanding of the methods used to create forms on rails

 # Built With